🌱 Amy X. Lu

 Paper

-Pretraining and transfer learning strategies for improving model-based design of promoters for cell type specific expression.
+Pretraining and transfer learning strategies for improving model-based design of promoters for cell type-specific expression.

-MLDD Data-Driven Optimization for Protein Design: Workflows, Algorithms and Metrics
+Data-Driven Optimization for Protein Design: Workflows, Algorithms and Metrics

 Sathvik Kolli, Amy X. Lu, Xinyang Geng, Aviral Kumar, Sergey Levine